Frequently Asked Questions

 Are the Astrodynamic Standards Utilities Export Controlled?

 The Astrodynamic Standards Utilities were Export Controlled until May 2014 when HQ AFSPC Foreign Disclosure removed the designation.
-However they are not publicly available and are still considered FOUO.
-Users who have access to the NIPRNet can immediately download the Astrodynamic Standards Utilities on the Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP; no MOA or NDA is required.
+However, they are not publicly available and are still considered FOUO.
+Users who have access to the NIPRNet can immediately download the Astrodynamic Standards Utilities on the Space/Cyberspace Analysis Resource Portal (SARP), https://halfway.peterson.af.mil/SARP; no Acknowledgement of Use is required.
 AFSPC is currently staffing the requirement to make these algorithms publicly available in the near future.

 What’s the Earth Constants (physical shape) used in SGP4?